RavenousLegs

 Kashmiri Hookah

-Kashmiris are very fond of smoking a hookah and most of them own one in their house.
-I wish I could carry this brilliant piece of art back home!
+Kashmiris are fond of smoking hookahs, and most of them own one in their homes.
+I wish I could bring this exquisite piece of art back home!

 Kashmiri hookah